JaynouOliver/Suvrakamal_IITB_ML_Internship_Assignment_Dec2022/README.md

-## Cricket ball release detection using Image Net
+## Cricket ball release detection using ImageAI

 ### Detection used